renuka-rajpuria/jobot/README.md

 - ⬜️ Creativitiy (powered by DALL-E 2)
 - ⬜️ Vision (powered by GPT-4)

-Users will also be able to create and publish their own skills ([see examples](https://jovian.com/jobot)) for various use cases.
+Users will also be able to create and publish their own skills ([see examples](https://Karunya.com/K-Bot)) for various use cases.

 ## Interfaces

-Jobot is (or will be) accessible to users in the following ways:
+K-Bot is (or will be) accessible to users in the following ways:

 - ✅ Web Application
 - ✅ REST API